Mahan-Imanian/Mahan-Imanian/README.md

 ## 👋 About

-I'm Mahan — founder of **GreenTouch** and a CS / AI builder.
-I design and ship **browser-native, local-first tools**: software that runs entirely in the browser with no required backend, no accounts, and storage that stays on the user's machine.
+I'm Mahan — founder of **GreenTouch**, studying CS with a side focus on AI.
+Most of what I build runs entirely in the browser: no backend, no accounts, local storage only.

-My focus is practical UX over the things people touch every day — a new tab page, selected text, a search algorithm you want to actually *see* run.
-Capture or organize something locally, then make it reachable in one or two actions.
+The things I keep coming back to are surfaces people hit constantly — a new tab page, selected text, an algorithm you want to actually *see* step through.
+Keep the action count low, keep the data local.

 <br>